strapi/strapi/docs/v3.x/getting-started/installation.md

 # Installation

 Strapi gives you many possible installation options for your project or application.
-Strapi can be installed on your computer or services such as Digital Ocean or Platform.sh.
-The following documentation covers differents options to install strapi and getting sttarted.
+Strapi can be installed on your computer or services such as DigitalOcean, Amazon AWS, or Platform.sh.
+The following documentation covers many different options to install Strapi and getting started on using it.

 ::: tip
-For a more detailed overview of deployment please see the [related documentation](./deployment).
+For a more detailed overview of deployment please see the [related documentation](./deployment.md).
 :::

 ## Installation guides